NRSP_TEMP_12: Building Integrated Research Networks to Advance the Conduct and Application of Science with Urban Communities

 Key strategies for Extension integration include:

-- National Urban Extension Leaders (NUEL) Partnership: We will maintain a close partnership with NUEL, which is a network of 1,300+ urban-focused Extension professionals across the country.
+- National Urban Extension Leaders Partnership: We will maintain a close partnership with NUEL, which is a network of 1,300+ urban-focused Extension professionals across the country.
 The NRSP12 Director (who is also NUREC Director) sits on the NUEL Steering Committee, which facilitates ongoing exchange of information.
 Through NUEL, we will share NRSP12 outputs (datasets, case studies, policy briefs) with Extension leadership in all Extension regions.
 NUEL’s biannual National Urban Extension Conference and other forums will be used to showcase NRSP12 projects and glean input on emerging urban issues that research should address.
-NUEL has agreed to have an urban research track in the conference to highlight research from the NRSP
+NUEL has agreed to have an urban research track in the conference to highlight research from the NRSP (see Appendix 1).

 - Community Outreach and Engagement: The project will follow best practices for community engagement, emphasizing respect, mutual benefit, and transparency.
-We will promote and support the use tools like community advisory boards for certain research projects, and create accessible outreach materials (such as fact sheets or neighborhood workshops) to share results in non-technical language.
+We will promote and support the use tools like community advisory boards for certain research projects and create accessible outreach materials (such as fact sheets or neighborhood workshops) to share results in non-technical language.
 Extension personnel will be crucial in translating scientific findings into culturally relevant outreach and education materials.
-The Urban Data Hub will also have a public-facing component that allows community users to access information (for example, a community group could use the map room to visualize conditions in their neighborhood).
+The Urban Data Hub will also have a public-facing component that allows community users to access information (e.g., a community group could use the map room to visualize conditions in their neighborhood).
 In this way, the Hub supports outreach by serving as a data resource for the public, facilitated by Extension.

 - Feedback Loop from Practice to Research: Integration with Extension not only helps push research out, but also pulls community needs in.
 Through Extension’s on-the-ground connections, NRSP12 will stay attuned to the evolving needs and questions that urban communities have.
 For example, if Extension agents report increasing inquiries about urban pollinator conservation or safe techniques for rooftop gardening, the NRSP can respond by encouraging research in those areas.
 This responsiveness to community-voiced issues helps keep the NRSP relevant and demand-driven.

 Overall, Extension integration ensures that NRSP12 remains firmly grounded in application.
-Success will be measured not just by academic outputs, but by evidence of use – city agencies using data from the Hub to make decisions, community gardens adopting new practices from our research, or new Extension programs (like urban soil health workshops) launched as a result of NRSP12 findings.
+Success will be measured not just by academic outputs, but by evidence of use—city agencies using data from the Hub to make decisions, community gardens adopting new practices from our research, or new Extension programs (like urban soil health workshops) launched as a result of NRSP12 findings.
 By embedding Extension throughout the project, we will bridge the notorious gap between research and practice, fulfilling the “extension” of knowledge that is the hallmark of the LGU system.

 Outreach, Communications and Assessment